Main ContentFrequently Asked Questions

 Who will be doing the exhumation of the remains?

 In 2022, UMMC hired Dr. Jennifer Mack, an experienced bioarchaeologist, to conduct the archaeological work.
-Dr. Mack will be leading a crew of experienced archaeology technicians to exhume and curate the remains.
+Dr. Mack is leading a small crew of experienced archaeologists to exhume and curate the remains.

 Was every person buried in the Asylum Hill Cemetery once a patient at the Asylum?

-Based on historical records, we believe the large majority, if not all, of the estimated 4000 to 7000 burials were patients at the Asylum between the years of 1855 and 1935.
+Based on historical records, we believe the large majority, if not all, of the approximately 4000 to 6000 burials were patients at the Asylum between the years of 1855 and 1935.

 Were the patients who died buried in one big mass grave?

-No. Our team of archaeologists has found, based on magnetic imaging and on the limited exhumations already done (66 burials), that each individual buried at the Asylum Cemetery was placed in a simple pine coffin, likely built on site, and then interred.
+No. Our team of archaeologists has found, based on the over 1000 exhumations already done, that each individual buried at the Asylum Cemetery was placed an individual coffin.
+The simple pine coffins were likely built on site, but the exhumations have revealed a few elaborate, store bought caskets as well.
 Our research also indicates the individuals were buried in accordance with Christian beliefs and the cultural practices of the time.

 Why wouldn’t family members claim a relative’s body for burial?